b-jancovich/time_freq_analysis/README.md

 <br>- Fractional adaptive superresolution wavelet transform (aka.
 Superlets transform, aka.
 SLT)

 "groundtruth_comparison.m"
 <br>This script generates a synthetic animal call, runs it through the four time-frequency analysis algorithms, constructs a "ground truth" time-frequency representation, and measures agreement between ground truth and the algorithm outputs.
 This script was the basis for the "Qualitative Evaluation - Synthetic Animal Call" and the "Qualitative Evaluation - Synthetic Animal Call" sections of this study.
+To run, open script, configure the "User Variables" section, hit "Run".

 "loadfile_compare_TFRs.m"
 <br>This script loads a .wav audio file and performs time-frequency anayses by the four different methods.
 Analysis parameters are configured by GUI elements.
 Results are plotted and saved in a user selected location.
+To run, open script, hit "Run".
+All user interactions are via GUI dialog boxes.

 References:
 <br>Moca, V. V., Bârzan, H., Nagy-Dăbâcan, A. & Mureșan, R. C. Time-frequency super-resolution with superlets.
 Nat.
 Commun.
 12, 337 (2021).